Exploring your IFM options? Take a look at NEST's innovative solution.

 IFM’s advanced analytics can help prevent some emergency events before they happen.
 By efficiently tracking individual assets according to model, age, service history, and more, you’ll better grasp problem areas, including how to mitigate the need for emergency repairs with preventive and predictive maintenance.
 While there are important differences between the two, they work to move your maintenance program from a mostly reactive function to one more strategic.

 With comprehensive insight into your FM finances, the right IFM provider will revolutionize the way you put together your budget.
 Some will even go the extra mile and work directly with you to craft a spending plan using historical program data to understand your stores’ budgetary requirements.
 They can help you plan for emergencies and budget accordingly after a significant event.

-For example, coronavirus pandemic-induced changes in service needs一often extensive and abrupt一have made the need for financial transparency and flexibility more important than ever.
+For example, the coronavirus pandemic-induced changes in service needs一often extensive and abrupt一have made the need for financial transparency and flexibility more important than ever.

 Software alone cannot deliver actual value to an FM program.
 Converting data into action requires human intelligence, and an IFM solution can bring skilled expertise to the table.

 Moving from a siloed, legacy model to an integrated one can help facilities teams and senior leadership work more effectively to move the organization forward.
 It’s an approach that will have significant ripple effects across your business, leading to informed, data-driven decisions powered by insights from a provider that truly understands your business.

 Is There a Downside to Adopting an Integrated Facilities Management (IFM) Solution?